mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 In the first stage of dhyāna, all unwholesome human behaviors *drop off*, exactly.
 You don’t believe this, but this is really true!
 In other words, the world of desires drops off.
 For instance, if you sit down like this, even though you get angry, you cannot express anger, or you cannot hit somebody.
 Anyway when you sit down, [you just] *sit down*, that’s all.
 Even though someone comes and gets angry and tries to hit you, it’s pretty hard to hit the person who is sitting quietly.
 Well, maybe somebody [is] there. *[He laughs.]* But don’t worry.

 There are lots of stories [about this] in the history of Buddhism.
 In Japan, a *samurai* was about to be killed by an enemy, and at that time the samurai said, “Well, just a second, before you kill me, I would like to talk with you.
 Why don’t we drink a cup of *sake*?” *[He laughs.]* [So they drank sake]... and then very naturally, there is communication there.
-The samurai who was about to be killed, and the enemy, they are communicating with each-other, and they are very drunk. *[Laughter.]*

-It’s not a trick.
-[But] you cannot do it in that way, because if you are on the verge of life and death, you really become nervous and confused; you cannot have such a wonderful faith.
+The samurai who was about to be killed, and the enemy, they are communicating with each-other, and they are very drunk. *[Laughter.]* It’s not a trick.
+You cannot do it in that way because if you are on the verge of life and death, you really become nervous and confused.
+You cannot have such a wonderful faith.
 Can’t you imagine?

 So in the first stage of dhyāna, [all] unwholesome human behaviors drop off.
 That’s why the practice of meditation cannot start in the human world of desire.